 The two are also a bit sweeter than white sugar, so you don’t have to use as much to obtain the sweetness you desire.
 Keep in mind that agave nectar and honey both add these calories to your dish with little extra nutrition.

-Agave nectar, on the other hand, consists of 75-90 percent fructose.
+Agave nectar, on the other hand, consists of a little over 84 percent fructose.
 That’s compared to just 50 percent for table sugar and 55 percent for the often-criticized high fructose corn syrup.

 - high triglycerides